 Fans of the EOS R will be happy to hear that there are heaps of similarities between it and the R5.
 In fact, the top plate is almost identical to the original EOS R.

-We got the fan-favorite LCD screen and the buttons you know and love.
+It got the fan-favorite LCD screen and the buttons you know and love.
 The body is 3,6 mm thicker and 70 g heavier, but that comes as no surprise considering the IBIS.

 The rear brings to mind another of the series 5 cameras: the 5D Mark IV.
 A “rate” button allows you to quickly rank the best photos while you still have your camera in hand.

-Canon mixes the old & the new
+Canon mixed the old & the new

 Canon has listened to its critics.
 They reinstated the AF joystick instead of the EOS R’s very polarizing touchbar.

-In that sense, the new EOS R5 is the best of both worlds.
+In that sense, the EOS R5 is the best of both worlds.
 The mirrorless functionality and lightweight design married with the classic DSLR offerings.